bondy-io/bondy_docs/docs/about/faq.md

 Being an extensible protocol means we can extend the message delivery guarantees and we have plans to do so e.g. at least once.

-For a further comparison with other products and technologies we invite you to review the [Bondy Compared](/about/bondy_compared) section and the [WAMP Compared article](https://wamp-proto.org/comparison.html) in the protocol specification website.
+For a further comparison with other products and technologies we invite you to review the [How is Bondy different](/concepts/how_is_bondy_different) section and the [WAMP Compared article](https://wamp-proto.org/comparison.html) in the protocol specification website.

 ### How is Bondy different than other WAMP routers?